Stow Heath: History

 It is thought that the original manor house was built in Bilston in 1450, a John De Mollesley being the first incumbent.
 This building exists to this day, as The Greyhound and Punchbowl Inn pub.
 A hill or tumulus is said to have existed in Stowheath on the Willenhall road, half a mile south west of Neachells, called Stowman's Hill.
 Thought at various times to be a boundary marker between Wolverhampton, Willenhall, Bilston and Wednesfield, or a low (burial mound).
 In Isaac Taylor's map of Wolverhampton (1750), the two manors of Deanery and Stowheath are named.

 In 1851 the manor was held by the Duke of Sutherland, and TW Gifford, Esq.

 By the end of the 19th century, almost the whole of Stowheath Manor was held by local family, the Levesons.

+In 2023, 19-year-old Shawn Seesahai was stabbed to death in Stow Heath's Stowlawn Playing Fields by two 12-year-old boys, who became the youngest criminal defendants to be convicted of murder in the 21st century.

 Today

 Most of the area consists of 20th Century housing, including the Stowlawn and East Park estates.
-Stowlawn Primary School is also in the area, as are the pubs, the 'Happy Wanderer' the 'Cleveland Arms' and 'The Angel Inn'.
+Stowlawn Primary School is also in the area, as are the pubs, the 'Happy Wanderer' (Demolished) the 'Cleveland Arms' and 'The Angel Inn'.
 The Stowheath Lane Kitchens delivered meals service is in Stowheath, next door to the Stowheath Garden Centre.